sisoe24/vscode-nuke-snippets/README.md

 ## Known Issues

 * The documentation does not always list the arguments or makes it clear to which is optional.
-Some of the snippets include a long description where you can understand better, but some of them won't (again it depends on the web documentation)
+Some of the snippets include a long description where you can understand better, but some of them won't (again it depends on the web documentation).

 ## Release Notes